 A brief overview:

-Countries which had comprehensive legislation before the EU WB Directive implementation:
+Countries that had comprehensive legislation before the EU WB Directive implementation:

 In 2018 10 EU member states had comprehensive legislation — this number reduced to nine due to Brexit.
 Other countries had either legislation of partial coverage or didn't have a dedicated law at all.